 Page Reviewed / Updated - Apr.
-2018
+2019

-The Wyoming Home Services Program (WyHS) is designed to help seniors, and individuals with disabilities, who are at risk of nursing home / assisted living placement.
+The Wyoming Home Services Program (WyHS) is designed to help seniors and individuals with disabilities who are at risk of nursing home / assisted living placement.
 It does so by providing a variety of supports that enable them to remain living in their home or in the home of a caregiver.
-Services typically include: personal care, chore services, homemaker services, respite care, and adult day care.
+Services typically include personal care, chore services, homemaker services, respite care, and adult day care.

 Services may be provided free of charge to low-income seniors and disabled individuals who do not have the means to pay.
 There are fees based on a sliding scale for residents with slightly higher incomes.
-However, these fees are well below what the services would otherwise cost were they purchased directly from a home care agency.
+However, these fees are well below what the services would otherwise cost if purchased directly from a home care agency.

 To be eligible for this program, candidates must:

 There are no income eligibility requirements, and clients are charged based on a sliding-fee scale.
 While all providers are encouraged to collect some sort of fee for services, no one is refused services for inability to pay.
 Wyoming’s Department of Health does have a suggested sliding scale for co-payments based on household income, although providers of WyHS services are not required to use this scale.
 Therefore, based on the service provider, the suggested co-payment will vary.
 As a very general rule of thumb, program participants with income less than 100% of the Federal Poverty Level (FPL) may possibly receive services free of charge.
-As of March 2018, this means single applicants with annual income under $12,060 and couples with income less than $16,240 may receive no cost services.
+As of April 2019, this means single applicants with annual income under $12,144 and couples with income less than $16,460 may receive no cost services.
 The figures on this sliding scale are effective July 1st through June 30th.
-Come July 1st of 2018, these figures will be adjusted to a slightly higher rate.
+Come July 1st of 2019, these figures will be adjusted to a slightly higher rate.

+Limited program information is available on the Wyoming Department of Health's website.
 To learn more, call 307-777-6103 or 800-442-2766.
-One can also download applications and other forms on the program's webpage.
 There may be a waiting list to receive services.